thaodex/thaodex/README.md

 <!-- ============================= -->

 ## 🧩 About Me

-I'm a Computer Science student who loves exploring how technology and creativity meet.
+🌸 I’m a Computer Science student who loves blending **creativity with technology**.
-I build projects involving **web development**, **AI experiments**, and **automation tools**.
+💻 I enjoy building tools, experimenting with **AI & automation**, and exploring how design meets code.
-Always eager to learn, share, and collaborate on open-source projects.
+🚀 I believe in _“learning by doing”_ and sharing knowledge through open source.

-🎥 Occasionally, I post coding experiments and design ideas on my social platforms.
+🎧 Outside coding, I’m probably listening to Miku songs or creating something aesthetic 💙

 ---